n2singh/cse15l-lab-reports/Lab-Report-3/LabReport3.md

 # Lab Report 3
 ---
-Directions: Consider the commands less, find, and grep.
-Choose one of them.
-Online, find 4 interesting command-line options or alternate ways to use the command you chose.
-Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.
-That makes 8 total examples, all focused on a single command.
-There should be two examples each for four different command-line options.
-Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.
+-
 For this lab, I will be using the `less` command.
-I learned about the less command with this website [How to Use the less Command in Linux with Examples](https://phoenixnap.com/kb/less-command-in-linux)
+I learned about the less command with this website: [How to Use the less Command in Linux with Examples](https://phoenixnap.com/kb/less-command-in-linux)
 ---
 ## Auto Exit: `-e`
 ---